 Optimizely Product Information Management (PIM) includes template-specific property values.
 For properties that use a list of values, this allows users to select which values are valid for a particular template.
 This makes the creation and management of properties simpler while giving flexibility in enforcing data governance with product templates.

 Template specific property values in action

-Nails may have properties like head type and shank type that are specific to nails and will not be used by other product templates.
-Likewise, kitchen cabinets may have properties like Number of Shelves and Number of Doors that will have the same values for all templates with the property.
+Nails may have properties like head type and shank type that are specific to nails and not used by other product templates.
+Likewise, kitchen cabinets may have properties like Number of Shelves and Number of Doors that have the same values for all templates with the property.

-Having decided which properties require template specific values, you can use the property import spreadsheet to import the properties.
+After deciding which properties require template-specific values, you can use the property import spreadsheet to import the properties.
 You will include the superset of values for the shared properties and set them to use template specific values.
-For properties that do not require template specific values you can leave this column blank.
+For properties that do not require template-specific values, you can leave this column blank.

-After the properties are imported you will see on the Values tab that template-specific values are enabled and the full list of values for all products are listed.
+After the properties are imported, the Values tab has template-specific values enabled and lists the values for all products.

 To import templates, download the template with sample data.
-For each template, define the folder, name, whether products using the template require an image, whether to include the properties from the starter template and then all the properties on the template.
+For each template, define the folder, name, whether products using the template require an image, whether to include the properties from the starter template, and all properties on the template.

-For the nails template, we will add the brand, length, finish, material, collated, head type and shank type properties.
-For brand, length, finish and material, we have entered the valid list of values specific to nails.
-For head type and shank type, which will not use template specific values, we will leave this blank and all the values will automatically be included for this template.
+The nails template example adds the brand, length, finish, material, collated, head type, and shank type properties.
+The brand, length, finish, and material properties have a valid list of values specific to nails.
+Head type and shank type will not use template-specific values.

-Now that the templates are created, you can assign products to the templates and view that only the values selected for properties with template specific values enabled are valid.
+After creating the templates, you can assign products and view that only the values selected for properties with template specific values enabled are valid.
 When importing data for products, only the values selected for the property’s template will be valid.
 When editing the product within the application, you will only see the options selected for the template.